anfindsen/CorrelationEqCausation/docs/index.markdown

 Let's look at if it is possible to predict if a movie will be nominated for an Oscar from popular opinion.
 To do this we split the movies into two: movies, where at least one actor/actress was nominated, and movies where there weren't any.

-From looking at the lineplots depicting movie average rating and number of votes relation to being nominated, a general trend upwards can be seen.
+From looking at the line plots depicting movie average rating and number of votes relation to being nominated, a general trend upwards can be seen.
 However, even at the level of the highest ratings, so few movies get nominated, and we can't say with high confidence, that a well- or often-reviewed movie will get nominated
 <div style="display: flex; gap: 1px; align-items: center;">
   <img src="images/avg_rating_nominated.png" alt="Average Rating" width="49%" />
   <img src="images/nr_votes_nominated.png" alt="Number of Votes" width="49%" />
 </div>

-Logistic regression was not very performant on this.
-The best f1-score was reached was with 0.14, with recall 1.0 and accuracy 0.1, meaning the model generally only predicted that movies will be nominated, which is not a good model.
+Logistic regression is not very performant on this.
+The best f1-score we reach is 0.14, with recall 1.0 and accuracy 0.1, meaning the model generally only predicts that movies will be nominated, which is not a good model.

 <iframe src="{{ 'images/review_dist.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>